sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_4_SNOWFLAKE_INTELLIGENCE.md

 - **Beyond Cortex Analyst**: While Cortex Analyst focuses on structured data queries, Snowflake Intelligence can help with platform tasks, documentation, troubleshooting, and more
 - **Multi-Tool Orchestration**: Automatically combines different AI services based on your needs
 - **Unified Experience**: One interface for all your Snowflake AI capabilities

-**Example Interactions:**
-- "What tables do I have access to in my database?"
-- "Analyze revenue trends and suggest optimization strategies"
-- "Show me how to create a dynamic masking policy"
-- "Compare sales performance across regions and explain any anomalies"

 In this session, you'll explore how Snowflake Intelligence and Agents extend your Cortex Analyst capabilities to create sophisticated, automated analytics workflows.